The basic principles of achieving fitness goals coupled with full personalisation

 3. The usage principle

 This principle explains that your muscles build strength (hypertrophy) with use and lose strength (atrophy) with a lack of use.
-This also explains why we or lose fitness when we stop exercising.
+This also explains why we lose our muscles, and progress in general when we stop exercising.

 4. Sets & reps principle